-- Given the proposed 'optional release' size, corresponding essentially to an average age-2 fish, the simulation does not indicate any negative consequences of allowing discarding. - However, this is NOT a conservation based release motion. - There are no biological benefits for enacting a minimum size limit for Alaska sablefish. - Likely to be some economic benefits, but costs associated with increased effort will also likely increase. - More extreme impacts were not observed due to the limited selectivity of age-2 fish and the comparatively high natural mortality compared to fishing mortality at this age. - Scientific uncertainty associated with the stock assessment and resulting ABC projections will likely increase due to limited data available to model the discarding process. - Interactive app available to further explore results of this work: https://shinyfin.psmfc.org/small_sablefish/.
+- Given the proposed 'optional release' size, corresponding essentially to an average age-2 fish, the simulation does not indicate negative consequences of allowing discarding. - However, no biological benefits for enacting a minimum size limit for Alaska sablefish. - Likely to be some economic benefits, but costs associated with increased effort also likely to increase. - More extreme impacts were not observed due to the limited selectivity of age-2 fish and the comparatively high natural mortality compared to fishing mortality at this age. - Scientific uncertainty associated with the stock assessment and resulting ABC projections will likely increase due to limited data available to model the discarding process. - Interactive app available to further explore results of this work: https://shinyfin.psmfc.org/small_sablefish/.

-Social Impact Assessment Harvesters
+Social Impact Assessment- Status Quo Harvesters